jonhiggs/jcb/README.md

 A TUI personal budgeting program.

-If you're familiar with Mutt and/or vim, you'll find jcb quite intuitive.
+If you're familiar with Mutt or vim, you'll find jcb quite intuitive.

 ## Workflow

 Create the transactions, either by importing them from your bank, or creating them in the application.